GabCas28/Image-Repository/doc/Docker.md

 Yet, the size of the container should be the smallest possible.
 This way it is easier to download, build and run.
 It will use less of the computer resources when running and will be more shareable across environments.
 For these reasons, in this exercise we will generate and compare different containers.

-The final goal is to make an image for testing.
+The final goal is to make a container for testing.
 We could also want to assure that the tests are running in the same environment as our application [[2]](#references).
 That’s why we could create one image based on the application’s container.

+But, since there is no code for production yet, we'll only do the test container.

 ## Docker Hub connection